-A More Invasive Physical Inspection Is Available And Recommended

-As detailed above, there are many limitations to this visual inspection only.
-With the permission of the owner of the premises we WILL perform a more invasive physical inspection that involves moving or lifting: insulation, stored items, furniture or foliage during the inspection.
+A More Invasive Physical Inspection Is Available And Recommended premises we WILL perform a more invasive physical inspection that involves moving or lifting: insulation, stored items, furniture or foliage during the inspection.
 We WILL physically touch, tap, test and when necessary force/gouge suspected accessible timbers.
 We WILL gain access to areas, where physically possible and considered practical and necessary, by way of cutting traps and access holes.
 This style of report is available by ordering with several days notice.
 Inspection time for this style of report will be greater than for a VISUAL INSPECTION.
 It involves disruption in the case of an occupied property, and some permanent marking is likely.
 You must arrange for the written permission of the owner who must acknowledge all the above information and confirm that our firm will not be held liable for any damage caused to the property.
 A price is available on request.